 So changing fast still needs vast amounts of time and dedication.
 And it doesn’t happen in a vacuum.

-You may have commitments which will limit the time you can devote to yourself.
+Other commitments will limit the time you can devote to your projects.

 Working, caring for dependents, and limited support can slow you down.
 Events like holidays or celebrations will often interfere with your goals.